occultist-dev/longform/README.md

 # Longform

 <b class=keyword>Longform</b> is an easy to read markup and templating
-language that outputs to <b class=keyword>HTML</b> and <b class=keyword>XML</b>.
+language that outputs to <b class=keyword>HTML</b>.
 A longform document can be parsed to a complete document in the output format or as fragments to be used by a application as a source of markup when generating a document, or when manipulating DOM in a browser environment.

-This repo contains the Longform language specification and a light weight Longform parser implemented for server rendering of HTML or XML documents and client side templating if required.
+This repo contains the Longform language specification and a light weight Longform parser implemented for server rendering of HTML documents and client side templating if required.
 Both the Longform language and parser are a work in progress.
-You can view more on what language features are currently supported in the Github milestones.

 Read more about the Longform language in the <a href="https://occultist-dev.github.io/longform">Longform Markup Language document</a>.